 Shiller (1981) examined the quantitative prediction of the REH present-value model concerning time-series co-movements between stock prices and their fundamental value.
 Reliance on REH enabled him to carry out his test without specifying the particular probabilistic representation of the processes underpinning dividends and the discount rate.
-Shiller exploited REH's key implication: regardless of the particular probabilistic characterization of outcomes implied by the model, the actual future values of dividends and the discount rate differ from the market's forecast of these outcomes by a mean-zero error that is uncorrelated with all available information.
-This decomposition implies that stock prices should be less volatile than their fundamental value, $p_t^{\rm F}$:
+Shiller exploited REH's key implication: regardless of the particular probabilistic information.

-9Of course, the quantitative impact effects of news on the market's iterated forecasts and the market's forecast of outcomes, in general, differ.
+10Of course, the quantitative impact effects of news on the market's iterated forecasts and the market's forecast of outcomes, in general, differ.
 Allen et al. (2006) provide an REH example with asymmetric information.